ljwagerfield/crdt/README.md

 Operations are appended to an external shared event log / message queue.
 Operations can then be replayed downstream by any replica to reach an eventually consistent value.
 The object payload contains a snapshot of the most recently calculated value.

+This is the essence of [event sourcing][eventsourcing].

 [shapiro]: http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf  "A comprehensive study of Convergent and Commutative Replicated Data Types, Shapiro et al (2011)"
 [riak]: http://docs.basho.com/riak/latest/theory/concepts/Vector-Clocks/  "Vector Clocks in Riak"
+[eventsourcing]: http://martinfowler.com/eaaDev/EventSourcing.html  "Event Sourcing by Martin Fowler"